 2.5.
-Modelling in abacus
+Modelling in Abacus

 Rod elements are used for rebar and volumetric elements are used for modeling concrete and soil.
 The interaction between rebar and concrete or the definition of embedded region is done.
 The interaction between soil and concrete is the contact behavior.
 In the interaction behavior between soil and concrete, tangential behavior with a coefficient of friction of 0.4 between soil and concrete is used.
-The interaction is of surface to surface contact type.
+The interaction is of surface-to-surface contact type.
 The meshing is done in such a way that it is small meshes under the structure and coarse meshes in the far parts of the structure as shown in Fig. 3.
-The nonlinear behavior of the rebar was modeled by modeling the behavior of steel with a mass of 7850 kg / m3 and a poison's coefficient of 0.3 and a Young modulus of 210e9 MPa and a nonlinear yield strain of 0.09 for a stress of 370e9 MPa.
+The nonlinear behavior of the rebar was modeled by modeling the behavior of steel with a mass of 7850 kg/m3, a Poisson's ratio of 0.3, a Young's modulus of 210 GPa, and a nonlinear yield strain of 0.09 for a stress of 370 MPa.
 Concrete behavior was performed with the concrete damage plasticity model.
-Soil behavior was modeled by mohr-coulomb plasticity.
+Soil behavior was modeled by Mohr-Coulomb plasticity.
 The dimensions of the soil environment are $30 \times 200 \times 200$ meters.
 The type of loading is entered as a lateral load of the model as shown in Fig. 4.